Barlow lens: Telescope use

 Astronomical Barlow lenses are rated for the amount of magnification they induce.
 Most commonly, Barlow lenses are 2x or 3x, but adjustable Barlows are also available.
 The power of an adjustable Barlow lens is changed by adding an extension tube between the Barlow and the eyepiece to increase the magnification.

 The amount of magnification is one more than the distance between the Barlow lens and the eyepiece lens, when the distance is measured in units of the focal length of the Barlow lens.
 A standard Barlow lens is housed in a tube that is one Barlow focal-length long, so that a focusing lens inserted into the end of the tube will be separated from the Barlow lens at the other end by one Barlow focal-length, and hence produce a 2x magnification over and above what the eyepiece would have produced alone.
 If the length of a standard 2x Barlow lens' tube is doubled, then the lenses are separated by two Barlow focal lengths and it becomes a 3x Barlow.
 Similarly, if the tube length is tripled, then the lenses are separated by three Barlow focal lengths and it becomes a 4x Barlow, and so on.

 A common misconception is that higher magnification always equates to a higher-quality image.
 However, the quality of the image is in practice generally limited by the quality of the optics (lenses) or by the atmospheric viewing conditions, not by magnification.

-Drawbacks of Barlow lenses include potentially dimming the image, vignetting, reducing sharpness including introducing or worsening chromatic aberration, adding weight to the telescope potentially making it less stable, and reducing the field of view.
-Higher quality Barlows can offset some of these issues to a degree.
+Barlow lenses have the drawbacks of dimming the image, reducing sharpness, adding weight to the telescope potentially making it less stable, reducing the field of view up to the point of potentially vignetting, and possibly introducing or worsening chromatic aberration.
+Whether these issues affect the quality of observation is highly dependent on individual circumstances.
+Higher quality Barlows are built to minimize aberration.